How to Make Easy + Frugal Cast Iron Skillet Fried Rice

 Instructions

-• Cook egg.
+• Cook eggs.
 Heat 1 tablespoon of oil in a large skillet over medium heat.
 Add the eggs and gently stir until scrambled, 1 to 2 minutes.
-Remove from skillet to plate, chop and set aside for later.
+Remove from the skillet to a plate, chop, and set aside for later.

 • Cook onion.
 Increase the heat to medium-high.
 Heat another tablespoon of oil in the now-empty skillet.
 Add the onion and stir until translucent, about 3 minutes.